Generic Name: glyburide and metformin hydrochloride

 The administration of oral hypoglycemic drugs has been reported to be associated with increased cardiovascular mortality as compared to treatment with diet alone or diet plus insulin.
-This warning is based on the study conducted by the University Group Diabetes Program (UGDP), a long-term prospective clinical trial designed to evaluate the effectiveness of glucose-lowering drugs in preventing or delaying vascular complications in patients with non-insulin-dependent diabetes.
-The study involved 823 patients who were randomly assigned to 1 of 4 treatment groups (Diabetes 19 (Suppl.
-2):747-830, 1970).
+This warning is based on the study conducted by the University Group Diabetes Program (UGDP), a long-term prospective clinical study designed to evaluate the effectiveness of glucose-lowering drugs in preventing or delaying vascular complications in patients with type 2 diabetes mellitus.
+The study involved 823 patients who were randomly assigned to 1 of 4 treatment groups.

-Treatment of patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency with sulfonylurea agents can lead to hemolytic anemia.
-Because Glucovance contains a sulfonylurea agent (glyburide), caution should be used in patients with G6PD deficiency and a non-sulfonylurea alternative should be considered.
+Treatment of patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency with sulfonylurea agents, including Glucovance, can lead to hemolytic anemia.
+Avoid use of Glucovance in patients with G6PD deficiency.
 In postmarketing reports, hemolytic anemia has also been reported in patients who did not have known G6PD deficiency.

 Vitamin B12 Deficiency

-In metformin clinical trials of 29 weeks duration, a decrease to subnormal levels of previously normal serum vitamin B12 levels, was observed in approximately 7% of patients.
+In clinical studies of 29-week duration with metformin HCl tablets, a decrease to subnormal levels of previously normal serum vitamin B12 levels, was observed in approximately 7% of patients.
 Such decrease, possibly due to interference with B12 absorption from the B12-intrinsic factor complex, may be associated with anemia but appears to be rapidly reversible with discontinuation of metformin or vitamin B12 supplementation.
 Certain individuals (those with inadequate vitamin B12 or calcium intake or absorption) appear to be predisposed to developing subnormal vitamin B12 levels.
-Measure hematologic parameters on an annual basis and vitamin B12 at 2 to 3 year intervals in patients on Glucovance and manage any abnormalities (see Adverse Reactions (6.1) ).
+Measure hematologic parameters on an annual basis and vitamin B12 at 2 to 3 year intervals in patients on Glucovance and manage any abnormalities [see Adverse Reactions (6.1)].

 There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with Glucovance.